-Before ketamine detox can begin, it is important to understand the effects and risks associated with the drug.
+Before crack detox can begin, it is important to understand the effects and risks associated with the drug.

-There are many risks associated with taking crack.
+There are many risks associated with taking crack and crack detox.
 These can include:

 - Addiction – As with cocaine, users will often take more crack to help combat the effects of the resulting comedown.
 This can lead to a dependency.

 - Overdose – As with taking cocaine, crack can increase the heart-rate, a high dose could result in convulsions or a heart attack.
 This risk is increased if the cocaine is mixed with other drugs.

 - Depression – One of the main effects of crack is depression.
 This can also lead to problems with anxiety and panic attacks